niko-matses/mobile-design-presentation/presentation/main.md

 ## 2018 Google Algorithm Update

-- In March,indexing became based on the mobile version of a page, rather than desktop.
+- In March, indexing became based on the mobile version of a page, rather than desktop.
 <!-- .element: class="fragment" -->
 - In July, SEO ranking includes page speed as a ranking factor for both mobile pages and ads.
 <!-- .element: class="fragment" -->

 ----

-## Two truths
+## So what?

 - The speed of your site on mobile will affect your overall SEO ranking
 <!-- .element: class="fragment" -->